 - having a low birth weight

 - having a family history of speech or language problems

 - having parents with lower levels of education

 If your child has underlying health conditions, their doctor may recommend other treatments as well.
-For example, they may recommend a cochlear implant to treat a hearing impairment.
+For example, they may recommend an evaluation by a neuropsychologist.

-Your child’s outlook will vary, depending on their specific condition and age.
-Some children are able to catch up to their peers and meet future language milestones.
+Your child’s outlook will vary depending on their specific condition and age.
+Some children catch up to their peers and meet future language milestones.
 Other children have more difficulty overcoming language delays and may face problems in later childhood.
-Some children with language delays have difficulty reading or behavior problems as a result of their delayed language development.
+Some children with language delays have reading or behavior problems as a result of their delayed language development.

 If your child is diagnosed with a language delay, it’s important to start treatment quickly.
-Early treatment can help prevent other problems from developing.
-For example, learning, social, and emotional problems can arise from a language delay.
+Early treatment can help prevent other problems from developing, such as social, learning, and emotional problems.

 It may not be possible to prevent all language delays.
-For example, hearing impairments and learning disabilities may not always be preventable.
+Hearing impairments and learning disabilities may not always be preventable.
 Follow these tips to encourage language development in your child:

 - Talk to your child from the time they’re born.